-Premier League: Salah scores again as Liverpool thrash West Ham
+Soccer: Salah scores again as Liverpool thrash West Ham

 “It is difficult to be top, Manchester City are too far away, but of course we want to finish second,” said the German, whose six league goals represent the best haul of his Liverpool career which could be in its final season as his contract expires at the end of the campaign.

 Elsewhere, West Brom’s defeat will add to the pressure on manager Pardew whose side are now seven points off safety.

 Rajiv van La Parra and Steve Mounie scored for Huddersfield, whose win moved them three points up the table, one point ahead of Newcastle.

 Rafa Benitez’s side looked to be guaranteed back-to-back victories for the first time since September after Dwight Gayle ended his recent goal drought by scoring twice before the interval.